Written by Heather Yoshimura, MSN, AGNP-BC Evidence-based · Peer-reviewed sources cited Last updated: May 3, 2026

 For a deeper dive into sexual pain with endo → Pain During Sex with Endometriosis: What's Really Happening

 Pelvic floor hypertonicity results from nervous system threat perception, gut inflammation, hormonal dysregulation, and central sensitization—multiple upstream drivers beyond muscle tension.
-Approximately 41% of endometriosis patients have central sensitization and a significant proportion have neuropathic pain features indicating neural involvement beyond muscle dysfunction.
+Research shows that a substantial proportion of endometriosis patients have central sensitization features, and over 44% have neuropathic pain features indicating neural involvement beyond muscle dysfunction.
 Exercises addressing only the pelvic floor cannot fully resolve pain driven by unsupported systemic inflammation, sensitized nervous systems, or hormonal dysregulation, requiring integrated treatment addressing root causes.

 These three exercises address a real mechanism and many women experience genuine improvement.
 The evidence supports pelvic floor relaxation work for endo-related pelvic floor dysfunction.